 Further to this, the Hilti Group is global and already manages the supply of goods to many other Hilti operations based in countries outside of the EU.
 The Group operates through 29,000 employees in over 120 countries and we are assured that our production lines will not be affected by Britain’s exit from the EU.

-Throughout 2019 and into 2020, we will continue to monitor our requirements for safety stock in the UK to ensure a sustainable supply of goods to our customers, and have been working in close collaboration with our transport carriers to ensure a smooth transition.
+Throughout 2020, we will continue to monitor our requirements for safety stock in the UK to ensure a sustainable supply of goods to our customers, and have been working in close collaboration with our transport carriers to ensure a smooth transition.
 In case there are ultimately any unacceptable delays or other issue with future supply to the Republic of Ireland, we have put in place contingency plans for local warehousing and after-market services for our customers, to address the potential challenges ahead.

 Although the majority of our products are manufactured outside of the UK, in the short term we are no longer expecting singnificant import tariffs to be introduced on most of the products we import from the EU.
 This is the case even if the UK leaves the EU without agreeing a trade deal and we recognise this is good news for our customers.